Categories: Off-topic

 Noun Markers and Cases

-English doesn’t use cases quite as extensively/consistently as some other European languages, but we can see in that example sentence above the use of “I” and “her”.
-The words “I/he/she” are used for nominative while “me/him/her” are used for other cases.
-English does not generally modify other words such as “the ball”; instead the roles of the elements in a sentence must be deduced from word order and context.
+Many European languages make the role of each element in a sentence clear by allocating a “case” to each part (typically called nominative, accusative, and dative); the “nominative” case is allocated to the actor, the “accusative” and “dative” cases are used for the target(s) of the verb.
+English doesn’t use cases as extensively as some other European languages, but we can see it in sentences such as “He watched him”.
+The words “I/he/she” are used for nominative (ie the “actor” in a sentence) while “me/him/her” are used for other cases (the “target” of a verb).
+Apart from these special cases, English does not generally modify words to indicate their role; instead the roles of the elements in a sentence must be deduced from word order and context.

 - Subject: